-We often recommend Split or Trogir features in the itinerary for guests wishing to take a two centre Croatia holiday.
+We often recommend Split or Trogir feature in the itinerary for guests wishing to take a two centre or multi centre Croatia holiday.
 There is plenty here for at least a 3 day break.
+Either is also the ideal adjunct for Cruise and Stay Holidays as well.

 Split is now becoming as popular as Dubrovnik in terms of those seeking an authentic experience as part of their Croatia holiday.
 Word has spread about the fact that Split has a rich cultural history with plenty to explore.